jangler/oracles-randomizer/notes.md

-and npcs check other flags (usually treasure flags) instead of room flags, but there's a jp-only bug where the master diver and the chest in his room *both* set bit 5, meaning that if you get the master diver's item, the chest will be opened the next time you visit the room (but not vice versa, i think). bits 6 and 7 are used to track whether other events have occurred, like if rosa needs to appear on her initial screen in the overworld, or if her portal has been discovered and activated. i rarely see bits 0-3 used for anything.
+and npcs check other flags (usually treasure flags) instead of room flags, but there's a jp-only bug where the master diver and the chest in his room *both* set bit 5, meaning that if you get the master diver's item, the chest will be opened the next time you visit the room (but not vice versa, i think). bit 7 appears to immediately delete some interactions if set? bits 6 and 3 are also used, but i don't know for what in particular.

 current room flags are checked by function 0:1956, getThisRoomFlags.